Thursday, February 16, 2017

 Paris, Bibliotheque nationale de France

 MS Francais 27, fol.
-122
+122r

-Master of the Echevinage, Angels Attack the
+The Master of the Echevinage, Angels Attacking the

 Tower of Babel

-from Chronique de la Bouquechardiere by Jean de Courcy
+From a Chronique de la Bouquechardiere by Jean de Courcy

 French, (Rouen), c.
 1450-1475